Financial Aid Process and Requirements: Transfer Students

-FAFSA on the Web is a web site that allows you to complete and submit your FAFSA information on-line.
-Apply for a PIN or personal identification number right away so you can sign your FAFSA electronically and for faster processing.
-Dependent students should have one of their parents get a FSA ID to be able to complete and sign the FAFSA.
-You may contact the Federal Processor at 1-800-433-3243, if you need additional information.
+FAFSA on the Web allows you to complete and submit your FAFSA information on-line.
+Apply for a FSA ID right away so you can sign and submit your FAFSA electronically.
+Dependent students must have one of their parents get a FSA ID to be able to complete and sign the FAFSA.
+You may contact the Federal Processor at (800) 433-3243, if you need additional information.

 The FAFSA school code for Pepperdine University is 001264.

 STEP 3: Submit Additional Materials

 Once you are enrolled at Pepperdine, you can refer to your App Tracker for a list of forms/documents that you are required to submit to the Office of Financial Assistance.
 Please do not submit documentation that has not been requested.

 Failure to submit all required verification documents by the priority deadline may cause delays or cancellation of disbursement of federal and state awarded financial assistance.
 Finance charges accrue daily on past due balances.
 If financial assistance is delayed or cancelled it is the students/parents responsibility to find other resources to pay all charges prior to the due date in order to avoid finance charges.
 Choosing to file taxes with an extension will result in an inability to provide some federally required documentation by the due date.
 Federal aid cannot disperse until these items are received, which will result in finance charges to the account.